Pioneering aircraft use

 Douglas Mawson saw the great potential for aerial exploration on the 1911 Australasian Antarctic Expedition (AAE).
 He planned to use a small single-engine Vickers REP Monoplane for reconnaissance at Commonwealth Bay.
 When the aircraft was damaged during a demonstration flight prior to departure, these plans were abandoned.
 Although the monoplane was not airborne in Antarctica, Mawson adapted it to serve as tractor transport on land traverses.

 On 16 November 1928, Australian aviator Hubert Wilkins successfully carried out the first flight over the Antarctic continent at Graham Land in a Lockhead Vega 1 monoplane.
 Wilkins' flight, privately sponsored by American magnate William Hearst, marked the first time that uncharted land was mapped from an aircraft.

-Mawson’s subsequent British, Australian and New Zealand Antarctic Research Expedition (BANZARE) between 1929 and 1931, relied heavily on its aerial component.
-A Gypsy Moth float plane undertook extensive aerial surveys of the coast of what was later to become Australian Antarctic Territory.
+Determined to realise his earlier ambitions, Mawson relied heavily on aircraft during the 1929–31 British, Australian and New Zealand Antarctic Research Expedition (BANZARE), using a Gypsy Moth float plane to take extensive aerial surveys of what was to become the Australian Antarctic Territory.